 Shrub to small tree with an open or dense crown.
 Trunks to 4 inches in diameter.
 Bark light gray to brown, rough.
 Leaves dark green above, silvery beneath, about 3-6 inches long.

 Typically 10-15 feet in height; to 41 feet in South Florida.
 Usually taller than broad when mature.
 Maintained as a shrub about as broad as tall in pine rocklands.

 Miami-Dade County; West Indies.
 In Miami-Dade County, native only from Long Pine Key in Everglades National Park northeast along the Miami Rock Ridge to the vicinity of Matheson Hammock and the Richmond Pine Rocklands.
 Within that range it is more common in the south and at higher elevations, and it may be killed by freezing temperatures.
 For a digitized image of Elbert Little's Florida range map, visit the Exploring Florida

 Map of select IRC data from peninsular Florida.

 Map of ZIP codes with habitat recommendations north to Martin and Charlotte counties.

 Margins of rockland hammocks and pine rocklands.

-Moist, well-drained limestone soils, with or without humusy top layer.
+Moist, well-drained limestone soils, or limestone covered by sand, with or without humusy top layer.

 Moderate to low; it prefers soils with organic content, but will still grow reasonably well in nutrient poor soils.